mrrokiton/star-wars-wiki/README.md

 [DEMO](https://mrrokiton.github.io/star-wars-wiki/)

-Due to Github Pages application will open on not found page, but then just press ```go home``` button
+Due to Github Pages application will open on not found page, but then just press ```go home``` button Entering specified object details from URL path is not working on Github Pages Demo

 ## Install